 Clay Shirkey

-As discussed, there are many analytical tasks within the Orient phase.
-Also, depending on the situation, this assessment to “Orient” decision-makers can range from milliseconds to months.
-In many ways, this Orient phase within the OODA decision cycle amounts to an impact assessment, except that the analytics needs to be completed in seconds versus months as in the case of strategic planning.
-Below, I’ll introduce you to an innovative approach to conducting impact assessments that align with today’s rapid business decision cycles.
-By following these assessment steps, decision-makers can quickly understand complex situations and make better, informed business decisions.
+Depending on the situation, an impact assessment can range from milliseconds to months.
+Below, I’ll introduce you to an innovative approach for impact assessments that aligns with today’s rapid business decision cycles.
+By following these assessment steps, decision-makers can quickly understand complex situations that lead to better, informed business decisions.

 - Prioritize Which Event Needs an Impact Assessment.